tiber2013/learngit/readme.txt

-git is a version control system git is a free softwar
+git is a version control system git is a free softwas

+hello world!